 To stay competitive in the modern environment, companies must constantly adapt their business practices to the social, technological, legal, political, and economic changes facing their’ industries.
 Furthermore, as globalization decreases barriers to market entry, companies are increasingly penetrating new markets and diversifying their product portfolio to maximize their viability on the international stage.

 To achieve this level of internationalization, companies are including mergers and business alliances in their growth strategies; thereby mitigating risk and optimizing costs as they set the stage for the multi-company business model.
 In saying this, the term multi-company is commonly mistaken for multi-tenancy, which is a completely different concept.

 On the other hand, Multi-tenancy is a software-oriented term describing how a solution is managed.
-According to Gartner, this concept is “a reference to the mode of operation of software where multiple independent instances (tenants) of one or multiple applications operate in a shared environment.”
-In other words, it refers to a software solution which is implemented to serve multiple companies through a shared IT infrastructure.
+According to Gartner, this concept is “a reference to the mode of operation of software where multiple independent instances (tenants) of one or multiple applications operate in a shared environment.
+In other words, it refers to a software solution that is implemented to serve multiple companies through a shared IT infrastructure.